 Learn More About the Program

-Our students gain real-world experience learning and conducting research in spaces like our Lewis Human Performance and Gross Anatomy Labs—the kind of facilities that make major research universities and corporations jealous.
+Our students gain real-world experience learning and conducting research in spaces like our Lewis Human Performance and Gross Anatomy Labs—the kind of facilities that make other colleges with 3+2 athletic training programs, major research universities, and corporations jealous.
+Clinical placements are guaranteed.

 Athletic training students work in cadaver lab at LVC